2024 Hercus Medal: Finding treatments for devastating brain diseases

 Mike has worked hard to promote awareness and understanding of brain disorders in the community. including hosting school visits to the Centre for Brain Research, especially with Māori students, and contributing to numerous hui with whānau, hapū, and iwi to develop culturally appropriate tikanga for working with human brain tissue.

-Mike has also played a leading role in translating research findings from the lab into clinical trials in humans, and eventually to approved treatments.
-He has been a consultant to the biotechnology industry, working with organisations like Takeda Pharmaceuticals, NeuronZ Ltd, and Neuren Pharmaceuticals, and cofounding Neurovalida, an organisation which validates drug targets for biopharmaceutical companies.
+Mike has also played a leading role in translating research findings from the lab toward clinical trials in humans.
+He has been a consultant to the biotechnology industry, working with organisations like NeuronZ Ltd, and Neuren Pharmaceuticals, and cofounding Neurovalida, a platform which validates drug targets for biopharmaceutical companies.

 He made major contributions to the initial discovery of trofinetide, which is now approved by the Food and Drug Administration in the United States of America as the very first effective treatment and hope for young women affected with the tragic brain disorder, Rett syndrome.